rafico/forcedAlignment/util/jsgd-55/README.md

-  lambda             penalty term for W norm (_lambda in Python) bias_term          this term is appended to each training vector eta0               intial value of the gradient step beta               for OVR, how many negatives to sample per training vector temperature        for STF, the stiffness of the loss (beta on the website) fixed_eta          (boolean) use a fixed step
+  lambda             penalty term for W norm (_lambda in Python) bias_term          this term is appended to each training vector eta0               intial value of the gradient step */ beta               for OVR, how many negatives to sample per training vector fixed_eta          (boolean) use a fixed step

-  verbose            verbosity level (integer, default 0) n_thread           if non-zero, try to use threads (does not set the number of threads) random_seed        running with the same random seed should give the same results algo               string, 'ovr', 'mul', 'rnk', 'war', etc, selecting the
-                     algorithm (in C, use the JSGD_ALGO_* constants) n_epoch            number of passes through the data
+  verbose            verbosity level (integer, default 0) n_thread           if non-zero, try to use threads (for now) random_seed        running with the same random seed should give the same results algo               string, 'ovr', 'mul', 'rnk' or 'war' selecting the algorithm n_epoch            number of passes through the data

   valid              matrix of validation examples